crsl4/phylogenetics-class/lecture-notes/lecture3.md

 git push
 ```

-**Note:** If you use RStudio or Visual Studio Code, you can do these commands in the text editor directly (not on the terminal).
+**Note:** If you use RStudio or Visual Studio Code (VSCode), you can do these commands in the text editor directly (not on the terminal).

 ---
 class: left, top